aveith/aveith.github.io/_pages/about.md

 * **SBAC-PAD 2018**.

 # Recent News
+* September 20, 2023: I was invited to join the organizing committee (industry track) of IC2E 2024.
+* September 20, 2023: I was invited to join the TPC of ICPADS 2023.
+* August 20, 2023: I was invited to join the TPC of UCC 2023.
 * August 18, 2023: I joined the [TPDS technical review board](https://www.computer.org/csdl/journals/td/about/107377?title=Review%20Board&periodical=IEEE%20Transactions%20on%20Parallel%20and%20Distributed%20Systems).
 * April 20, 2023: I was invited to join the TPC of NetAISys '23.
 * April 4, 2023: I was invited to join the TPC of ACSOS 2023.